Property Council of Australia: History

+Governance and organisation

+The PCA is governed by a national board of directors, and there is a division for each state and territory as well as several special-focus divisions.
+As of April 2024 former professional footballer Bruce Djite is South Australian executive director.

+Activities and functions

 The PCA engages in lobbying on a large scale, with its budgets in 2015 reported as including $6.4 million for advocacy, $1 million for communications, and $7.2 million for networking.
 It engaged in a major television campaign, "Don't Play With Property", ahead of the 2016 federal election seeking to preserve negative gearing.
 It has been a significant donor to both major political parties.

-It has campaigned on a broad range of property-related issues, including opposing land tax increases, reducing stamp duty, opposing minimum apartment standards, reforming strata title, opposing increased fees for foreign property purchasers and opposing land-clearing restrictions.
+It has campaigned on a broad range of property-related issues, including opposing land tax increases, reducing stamp duty, opposing minimum apartment standards, reforming strata title, opposing increased fees for foreign property purchasers, and opposing land-clearing restrictions.